JuliaDataScience/JuliaDataScience/contents/dataframes_performance.md

 sco(s; process=string, post=plainblock)
 ```

-4 million bytes, which is approximate 3.8 MB.
+4 million bytes, which is approximately 3.8 MB.
 Don't get us wrong, this is a good improvement over the raw string size:

 ```jl